Honouring Canada’s Day for Truth and Reconciliation on September 30, 2023

 Actions Workplaces Can Take

 - Encourage education: One option is to create a workplace book club and encourage people to read a book by an Indigenous author or that covers Indigenous history or perspectives.
 You can also offer options for staff to learn more about Indigenous history and reconciliation.
 This can be done through website resources, books, or university classes.
-A few options include the Indigenous Ally Toolkit, One Canada Project – Settlers Take Action, The University of Alberta free online course, The First Nations University of Canada free learning module: Four seasons of Reconciliation.
+A few options include the Indigenous Ally Toolkit, One Canada Project – Settlers Take Action, The University of Alberta free online course, The First Nations University of Canada free learning module

 - Donate to Indigenous causes and organizations on behalf of your organization.